ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 1. Do not begin the *Display Text* with redundant words or phrases such as “Link” or “Link to”.

-1. Be consistent: Links to the same URL should have the same *Display Text*.
+1. Be consistent: Links to the same URL or e-mail address should have the same *Display Text*.

-1. In most cases, it is best not to use the link URL as the *Display Text*.
+1. In most cases, it is best not to use the link URL or e-mail address as the *Display Text*.

-1. The *Use URL as Display Text* checkbox will override the previous guideline and must **only** be used in special circumstances.

 ### About links